gazebosim/docs/common/ci.md

 branches with the same name that starts with `ci_matching_branch/` on both the tooling repository and the repository to be tested.

+For Homebrew CI, the matching branch is normally detected from the pull request source branch name.
+When manually triggering a `pr_any` Homebrew job, a `release-tools` branch passed through `RTOOLS_BRANCH` can also activate the matching `osrf/homebrew-simulation` branch if it uses the same `ci_matching_branch/*` name.

 #### Example: testing with an additional dependency on macOS

 In [gz-math#361](https://github.com/gazebosim/gz-math/pull/361), a fix for